 City offering help renovating exteriors, paying startups’ rent

-COVINGTON, Ky. – Friday is the deadline to apply for the latest round of City funding offered through two popular incentive programs that have helped 84 small businesses and projects since 2017.
+COVINGTON, Ky. - Friday is the deadline for small businesses in Covington to apply for the latest round of City funding offered through two popular incentives programs.

 Covington hopes to award about $35,000 during this round under a competitive application process, which offers up to $500 a month for first-year rent or a forgivable loan of up to $6,000 to match investment dollar-for-dollar in façade improvements to a commercial building.

-Time is tight, so businesses that are interested in applying for either the façade or rent programs should contact Patten as soon as possible at (859) 292-2144 or firstname.lastname@example.org
+Time is tight, so Covington businesses who are interested in applying should contact Patten at (859) 292-2144 or firstname.lastname@example.org

 # # #